mdn/webextensions-examples/http-response/README.md

 ## What it does

-Listens to HTTP Responses from example.com and w3.org and changes "Example" to "WebExtension Example" and "Test" to "WebExtension Test" in the web pages contents.
+Listens to HTTP Responses from example.com and w3.org and changes "Example" to "WebExtension Example" and "Test" to "WebExtension Test" in the web pages' contents.

 ## What it shows

 A real-world example of WebRequest that shows three important details not always found in beginning examples:
- - The accumulation of data through multiple calls to .ondata
+ - The accumulation of data through multiple calls to `.ondata`
  - The decoding of binary data to text in a streaming fashion.
  - Text decoding that tries to respect the page's reported encoding via Content-Type.